grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 the _edit page_ button.
 ![Screenshot](assets/edit-button.png)

-1. Go to pages, hover the mouse pointer over the front page and click the edit link.
+1. Go to _Pages_, hover the mouse pointer over the front page and click the _Edit_ link.
 ![Screenshot](assets/edit-page.png)